sclauguico/end-to-end-mlops/README.md

 python template.py
 ```

-## 2. Install packages and implement setup
+## 2. Install Packages and Implement Setup

 1. On requirements.txt add the following packages: